quii/learn-go-with-tests/http-server.md

 ### Interfaces, Mocking and DI

 - Let's you iteratively build the system up in smaller chunks
-- Allows you to develop a handler that needs a storage without needing to write one
+- Allows you to develop a handler that needs a storage without needing actual storage
 - TDD to drive out the interfaces you need

 ### Commit sins, then refactor (and then commit to source control)